 Others cannot stand oysters, claiming their slimy consistency and wobbly appearance are too much to handle.
 We assume you’re not one of these guys though, seeing that you’re reading this article, and we also assume you’re on the hunt for some good-quality variants, so read on to find out what restaurants to track down for the very best oysters London has to offer.
 We’ve given London a good scouring to come up with a decent amount of options, so that wherever you fancy eating out you should be able to find one of our top picks close by.
 From Seabird in Southwark – which is home to London’s longest oyster list and an incredible rooftop space – to Bentley’s in Mayfair, the best oysters in London don’t discriminate by postcode thankfully, and can be found in all corners of the capital.

-The old saying goes that you should only eat oysters in the months whose name contains an ‘r’.
-While that might be true for native oysters, which spawn over the summer months and are at their best when the water is at its coldest, you can eat rock oysters all year round – yay!
-So whether you’re a native aficionado in search of the best bivalves to knock back raw, or you’re dipping your toe in the water with a cooked rock oyster, here’s our guide to the pearls of London’s oyster scene.
+And yes, the old saying does go that you should only eat oysters in the months whose names contains an ‘r’.
+While that might be true for native oysters, which spawn over the summer months and are at their best when the water is at its coldest, you can eat rock oysters all year round thankfully.
+So, whether you’re a native aficionado in search of the best bivalves to knock back raw, or you’re dipping your toe in the water with a cooked rock oyster, here’s our guide to the pearls of London’s oyster scene.